CUBRID/cubrid-manual/en/ha.rst

 **SYNC Mode**

 When transactions are committed, the created transaction logs are copied to the slave node and stored as a file.
 The transaction commit is complete after receiving a notice on its success.
-Although the time it takes to execute commit in this mode may be longer than that in ASYNC modes, this is the safest method because the copied transaction logs are always guaranteed to be reflected to the standby server even if a failover occurs.
+Although the time to execute commit in this mode may take longer than that in **ASYNC** mode, this is the safest method because the copied transaction logs are always guaranteed to be reflected to the standby server even if a failover occurs.

 **ASYNC Mode**